DiamivaeBro/YARBS/README.md

 For now script can

 * Build standart kernel for Google Redbull family
+* Build custom kernel for Google Redbull family (initial support)
-* Build standart kernel with KSU  (Patch and Kprobes methods)
+* Build kernel with KSU  (Patch and Kprobes methods)
+* Build kernel with APatch fixes
 * Pack builded kernel into AnyKernel3

 What in planes?